orcudy/rdtp/README.md

 `[--port, -p] portno` -- sets the server port number to *portno*

-`[--timeout, -t] timeoutInterval -- sets the server timeout interval for data retransmission
+`[--timeout, -t] timeoutInterval` -- sets the server timeout interval for data retransmission

 `[-window, -w] windowSize` -- sets the server window size for the Go-Back-N reliable  data transfer protocol

 `[--verbose, -v]` -- prints protocol information to the console

-`[--print-sent, -ps] -- prints all sent data to stdout
+`[--print-sent, -ps]` -- prints all sent data to stdout

-`[--print-recv, -pr] -- prints all received data to stdout
+`[--print-recv, -pr]` -- prints all received data to stdout

 `[--print-all, -pa]` -- prints both sent and received data to stdout

+Without any options, running `server` defaults to port 45000 with a window size of 10 and timeout interval of 1 second.

+###Client

+The `client` program can be run with the following options:

+`[--filename, -f] filename` -- the filename that the client is requesting from the server

+`[--ip-address, -ip] ipaddr` -- sets the IP address of the server with which the client wants to communicate.
+(Note: Both dot decimal and URL formats are supported.)

+`[--port, -p] portno` -- sets the port number of the server with which the client wants to communicate

+`[--timeout, -t] timeoutInterval` -- sets the client timeout interval for data syn transmission

+`[-lost, -l] probabilityOfLoss` -- testing option used to simulate packet loss with given probability

+`[-corrupt, -c] probabilityOfCorruption` -- testing option used to simulate packet corruption with given probability

+`[--verbose, -v]` -- prints protocol information to the console

+`[--print-sent, -ps]` -- prints all sent data to stdout

+`[--print-recv, -pr]` -- prints all received data to stdout

+`[--print-all, -pa]` -- prints both sent and received data to stdout

+The `client` program must be given a filename to run successfully.
+Without any options, the `client` program defaults to connecting to the `localhost` on port 45000 with a timeout interval of 1 second.

 # Class Reference